 All members of the Wheeler community (students, faculty, and staff) have a shared responsibility for keeping the common areas of the Union, the Café and the Student Activities Center clean and attractive.
 Because these areas are used by all divisions for lunch in succession every day, it is particularly important that they are cleaned up at the end of each lunch period.
-Every Upper School student is assigned Lunch Duty for one week per academic year and, along with the other members of their Lunch Team, is responsible for cleaning off and wiping down tables, sweeping the floors, and rearranging the chairs and tables in the communal areas of the Union, the Café and the Student Activity Center at the end of Upper School lunch period.
-Each Lunch Team is charged with getting these areas ready for the Lower School lunch which begins immediately following the Upper School lunch period.
+Every Upper School student is assigned Lunch Duty for one cycle per academic year and, along with the other members of their Lunch Team, is responsible for sweeping the floors and rearranging the chairs and tables in the communal areas of the Union, the Café and the Student Activity Center at the end of Upper School lunch period.

-When a student has Lunch Duty he or she is responsible for reporting in each day at 11:20 to the on-duty faculty member in charge of clean-up for that day.
+When a student has Lunch Duty they are responsible for reporting each day to the on-duty faculty members in charge of clean-up for that day.
 Students are required to check in each day they have Lunch Duty.
-Students who have conflicts because they have a class scheduled during lunch are excused from Lunch Duty for that day, if they have informed one of the Lunch Duty faculty in advance of the day that they will miss.
-Attending a scheduled class is generally the only valid reason for a student being excused from Lunch Duty.
 Club meetings are not typically considered a reason for missing Lunch Duty.